NotTotal/Total-Skyrim-Overhaul/README.md

 ## FAQ

+I'm playing on a resolution above 1080p and my game resolution is messed up when I start the game!
+- First, open up MO2, open up MO2's ini editor, and make sure the resolution in the skyrimprefs ini **in mo2** is set to the correct resolution.
+If this does not solve your problem open up SSE Display Tweaks in mo2, open up its ini and edit it to fit your resolution or just turn it to fullscreen.
+Finally if you still have a problem check windows scaling settings for skyrim.

 Why is there a lantern always attached to my character?
 Why am I always casting light?
 - This is provided by a mod called quick light.
 Holding E will toggle a light on and off to help brighten darker areas